United States news media and the Vietnam War: Tet Offensive: 1968

 Because he reported from the communist side, Burchett was regarded by many in Australia as a traitor and was persona non grata with the Australian government, but he also possessed extraordinary information.
-He was later joined by a correspondent for French communist newspaper L'Humanité. and veteran of the French Resistance, Madeleine Ruffaud.
-Their work featured in a documentary by film maker Roger Pic, Dans le maquis du Sud-Vietnam (With the maquis in South Vietnam) (1965).
+He was later joined by a correspondent for French communist newspaper L'Humanité. and veteran of the French Resistance, Madeleine Riffaud.
+Their work featured in a documentary by filmmaker Roger Pic, Dans le maquis du Sud-Vietnam (“With the maquis in South Vietnam”) (1965).

-Perhaps the most famous image of the Tet Offensive, a photo that was taken by Eddie Adams, was the photograph that of a Viet Cong member being executed by the Southern Vietnamese Police General, General Nguyen Ngoc Loan.
-Adams won a prize for his iconic photo, which was said to be more influential than the video that was released of the same execution.
+Perhaps the most famous image of the Tet Offensive (taken by Eddie Adams) was of a Viet Cong member being executed by the Southern Vietnamese Police General, General Nguyen Ngoc Loan.
+Adams won a prize for his iconic photograph, which was said to be more influential than the footage by the Australian film cameraman Neil Davis that was released of the same execution.

-After visiting South Vietnam during the Tet Offensive, Cronkite said in an editorial on 27 February 1968, "To say that we are closer to victory today is to believe, in the face of the evidence, the optimists who have been wrong in the past.
+After visiting South Vietnam during the Tet Offensive, Walter Cronkite of CBS News said in an editorial broadcast on 27 February 1968, "To say that we are closer to victory today is to believe, in the face of the evidence, the optimists who have been wrong in the past.
 To suggest we are on the edge of defeat is to yield to unreasonable pessimism.
 To say that we are mired in stalemate seems the only realistic, yet unsatisfactory, conclusion."
 Following Cronkite's editorial report, President Lyndon Johnson is reported to have said, "If I've lost Cronkite, I've lost Middle America."
 Whether that statement was actually made by Johnson has been called into doubt.

 Support for the war plummeted, and though 200,000 troops were requested at the beginning of the Offensive, the request was denied.

 The media's role in bringing a strikingly different depiction of the war into American homes from that of the government signaled a shift in where the American public lay its trust, increasingly toward media reports about the war and away from federal reports about it.
 Many researchers now agree that "across the political spectrum, the relation between the media and the government during Vietnam was in fact one of conflict: the media contradicted the more positive view of the war officials sought to project, and for better or for worse it was the journalists' view that prevailed with the public, whose disenchantment forced an end to American involvement."